Set up SSO using 3rd party IdPs

 - Network Mapping results

-SSO is available for G Suite Basic, G Suite Business, and G Suite for Education.
-It enables users to access all of their enterprise cloud applications—including administrators signing in to the Admin console—by signing in one time for all services.
+SSO enables users to access all of their enterprise cloud applications—including administrators signing in to the Admin console—by signing in one time for all services.
 If a user tries to sign in to the Admin console or another Google service when SSO is set up, they are redirected to the SSO sign-in page.

 We provide a Security Assertion Markup Language (SAML)-based SSO API that you can use to integrate into your Lightweight Directory Access Protocol (LDAP), or other SSO system.
 LDAP is a networking protocol for querying and modifying directory services running over TCP/IP.

-Clients such as Gmail for iOS, Drive for iOS, Chrome Browser Sync, Android setup, etc. use Google authentication.
-If you try to sign in with any of these clients, you are prompted for your full G Suite account email address (including username and domain) and you go directly to the application after you sign in.
+Pre-2.1 Android devices use Google authentication.
+If you try to sign in with these devices, you are prompted for your full managed Google account email address (including username and domain), and you go directly to the application after you sign in.
 Google does not redirect you to the SSO sign-in page, regardless of the network mask.

 With iOS applications, when the SSO Sign-in page URL starts with "google." (or some variation), the Google iOS app is redirected to Safari.
 This causes the SSO process to fail.
 The full list of forbidden prefixes is:

-You'll need to change any SSO Sign-in page URLs with these prefixes.
+You'll need to change any SSO Sign-in page URLs that have these prefixes.

 How does the password change URL affect password changes?